claceio/docs/content/docs/Configuration/Authentication.md

 Here, the auth config entry name is `github_test`.
 The entry name can be one of the supported providers, or a supported provider name followed by a `_` and a qualifier.
 The provider name is case sensitive.
 So `github`, `google`, `github_prod`, `google_my_org` etc are valid config names. `github-test` and `my_org_google` are not valid.

 The server `clace.toml` can have multiple auth configs defined.
 One of them can be set to be the default using `app_default_auth_type` config.
-Apps can be configured to use one of `system` or `none` or a valid auth config name as the `auth-type`.
+Apps can be configured to use one of `system` or `none` or a valid auth config name as the `auth`.
 For example, app 1 can use `system` and app 2 can use `github_test`.

 ## Callback Url